1 Samuel 29 – The Philistines Reject David

 i.
 Is this the same David who fought Goliath?
 Could you imagine someone coming to David before that battle, and saying, “Excuse me, David.
 I don’t think you should do that.
 You might displease the lords of the Philistines.”
 What do you think David’s response would be?
 He might say, “Of course I will displease the lords of the Philistines.
 I want to displease the lords of the Philistines.
 I can’t wait to displease the lords of the Philistines.
 Let me know if I ever stop displeasing the lords of the Philistines.”
 But all that was a distant memory in this time of backsliding and compromise for David.

 So David said to Achish, “But what have I done?
 And to this day what have you found in your servant as long as I have been with you, that I may not go and fight against the enemies of my lord the king?”
 Then Achish answered and said to David, “I know that you are as good in my sight as an angel of God; nevertheless the princes of the Philistines have said, ‘He shall not go up with us to the battle.’
 Now therefore, rise early in the morning with your master’s servants who have come with you.
 And as soon as you are up early in the morning and have light, depart.”

 b.
-He shall not go up with us to the battle… as soon as you are up early in the morning and have light, depart: David wanted to fight with the Philistines against Israel but God wouldn’t let him.
-David’s heart is in a bad place, but God didn’t abandon him.
-We should praise God for the times when He keeps us from sinning as bad as we want to.
+He shall not go up with us to the battle…. as soon as you are up early in the morning and have light, depart: David wanted to fight with the Philistines against Israel but God wouldn’t let him.
+David’s heart was in a bad place, but God didn’t abandon him.
+We should praise God for the times when He keeps us from sinning as badly as we might want to.